Compensation (film): Critical reception

 Kevin Thomas of the Los Angeles Times hailed the film as "beautiful and poignant", saying "Davis is adept at not only illuminating the challenges of love crossing the hearing barrier but also in suggesting that such a challenge does not somehow miraculously protect the couple from the even-greater challenges that can turn anyone's life upside-down in any era."
 Thomas called the film "an important achievement, illuminating and captivating, and it deserves the chance to see the widest audience possible."

 Ian Grey of the Baltimore City Paper praised Compensation as "brilliant", citing Davis' " use of intertitles and subtitles (for, respectively, the film's early-1900s and present-day sequences) as a way to address the limitations of spoken language while simultaneously honoring contemporary African filmmaking techniques, which emphasize visuals over dialogue."

 Roger Ebert of the Chicago Sun-Times praised the film as "dreamy, atmosphere reveries, rich in humor and social observation", and called it a "small, quiet, enchanting film about characters who endure and prevail and trust themselves."
 Rick Lyman of The New York Times noted the film is "structurally daring".
 Poet Elizabeth Alexander commended how the original poem that inspired the film appeared to "move this very contemporary filmmaker narratively to the past but technically forward to innovation".

 In the journal Critical Methodologies, Greg Dimitriadis called Compensation "...a powerful film.
 It is boldly experimental.
 Illness and death are presented as forces that persons cannot control.
 The death of a loved one is blunted by the gift of love itself.
 That gift compensates for life’s losses.
 In showing this, Davis’s film brings great dignity and respect to the situations of African American women and men.
 At the same time, her film honors African American culture and history."

 In a 2019 review for The New Yorker, Richard Brody also praised the film, writing "Davis incorporates a copious and evocative set of archival photographs into the earlier time’s action, and she films them with a sense of avid and dramatic curiosity that conjure the historical period with a moving immediacy.
 Filming in black-and-white, she develops a virtual historical archeology, lavishly detailed and alive to the aesthetic spirit of the time."

 Accolades

 Compensation was awarded with the 1999 Gordon Parks Directing Award from the Independent Feature Project, as well as a 1999 Reel Black Award for Outstanding Film.
-The film was also nominated for the John Cassavetes Award at the 15th Independent Spirit Awards, an award given to filmmakers for debut features made under $500,000.
+The film was also nominated for the John Cassavetes Award at the 15th Independent Spirit Awards, an award given to filmmakers for debut features made under $500,000, losing to the shot-on-video film The Blair Witch Project.